Optimization-based Proof of Useful Work: Framework, Modeling, and Security Analysis: Introduction

 To address the above challenges, this study formalizes a generic optimization-based PoUW framework that integrates blockchain consensus with real-life optimization problems, which is representative of a broad range of optimization-based consensus protocols.
 Our framework serves dual functions of solving useful optimization problems and maintaining blockchain consensus simultaneously.
 We design a simple and intuitive workflow to achieve these two objectives.
 Unlike existing works, our framework imposes minimal requirements on the optimization problem formulations and is not restricted to specific solving methods.
 Therefore, our framework is generic and applicable to a diverse range of optimization problems.
 We model the above general framework and conduct a thorough security analysis for both selfishness and maliciousness.
 Specifically, the major contributions of our work are summarized as follows.

-\begin{itemize} \item We build a generic PoUW framework that utilizes optimization problems for blockchain consensus.
-Our framework is an abstract of a wide category of optimization-based PoUWs. \item We summarize the critical issues of optimization-based PoUW, establish the corresponding analytical model, and identify the security conditions against selfishness and maliciousness, respectively. \item We derive a lower bound for the security overhead and discuss the trade-off between useful work efficiency and PoW safeguard. \item We investigate and uncover the reward function design principle, which is equivalent to the security conditions against selfishness, and further provide a linear reward design. \item We demonstrate that our framework is secure against malicious miners, and derive a necessary condition against long-range attacks. \item We conduct comprehensive simulations to demonstrate the performance of our framework.
+\begin{itemize} \item We formalize a generic optimization-based PoUW framework that maintains blockchain consensus by solving optimization problems.
+Notably, our framework is an abstract of a wide category of optimization-based PoUWs. \item We summarize the critical threats of optimization-based PoUW, establish the corresponding analytical model, and identify the security conditions against selfishness and maliciousness, respectively. \item We derive a lower bound for the security overhead and discuss the trade-off between useful work efficiency and PoW safeguard. \item We investigate and uncover the reward function design principle, which is equivalent to the security conditions against selfishness, and further provide a linear reward design. \item We demonstrate that our framework is secure against malicious miners, and derive a necessary condition against long-range attacks. \item We conduct comprehensive simulations to demonstrate the performance of our framework.
 Simulation results verify the security boundaries derived from our theoretical analysis. \end{itemize} The remainder of the paper is organized as follows.
 Section \ref{sec:Dual-functional-Consensus-Framew} demonstrates the framework, and Section \ref{sec:Modeling} provides the system model.
 In Section \ref{sec:Model-Analysis}, we analyze selfish miners and derive the security conditions against selfishness.
 We show the security overhead lower bound in Section \ref{sec:PoW-Safeguard-Versus}, and provide the reward function design principle in Section \ref{sec:Reward-Function-Design}.
-We further analyze malicious miners and derive the security condition against maliciousness in Section \ref{sec:Long-range-Attack-Analysis}.
+We further derive the security condition against maliciousness in Section \ref{sec:Long-range-Attack-Analysis}.
 The simulation is presented in Section \ref{sec:Simulations-and-Discussions}.
 Finally, we conclude our work in Section \ref{sec:Conclusions}.